-Eight people dead in Guinea oil terminal blast, says police
+Eight people dead in Guinea oil terminal blast, say police

 The blast occurred in downtown Conakry, at the only oil terminal in the West African country.

-At least eight people were killed and 84 injured following a blast at an oil terminal in Guinea’s capital Conakry early on Monday, a senior police officer said.
+At least eight people were killed and 84 injured following a blast at an oil terminal in Guinea’s capital Conakry early on Monday, a senior police officer told Reuters.

 The officer said the toll was provisional, adding that the blaze was being contained.